JuliaLang/julia/doc/manual/control-flow.rst

 first, this may seem similar to a function call.
 However there are two key differences.
 First, switching tasks does not use any space, so any number of task switches can occur without consuming the call stack.
-Second, you may switch among tasks in any order, unlike function calls, where the called function must finish executing before control returns to the calling function.
+Second, switching among tasks can occur in any order, unlike function calls, where the called function must finish executing before control returns to the calling function.